Vulpolox/ExpressionHandlerProject/README.md

  ### Checking if Expression is Balanced

- Click on the "CHECK IF BALANCED BUTTON" to see if expression is balanced
+ Click on the "CHECK IF BALANCED BUTTON" to see if entered expression is balanced

  ![Check if Expression Is Balanced](https://github.com/Vulpolox/ExpressionHandlerProject/blob/main/Screenshots/CheckIfBalanced.png)